aguestuser/akka-stream-followermaze/user-stories.md

 * The private message in AC's 1 & 2 is of the form: `42|P|1|2|` (as is the notification received by Alice)

-# 3. Send a status update
+# 3. Send status updates

 ## Value
 * Allow users to receive updates from people they want to follow, but not from people they don't want to follow